Murder by Numbers: Production

 In July 2000, it was reported that Tony Gayton had written a thriller script titled Murder by Numbers for Castle Rock Entertainment centered on two gifted high school students who plan and execute a series of “perfect” murders, while evading a rookie FBI profiler.
 In October of that year, it was reported that Barbet Schroeder was in final negotiations to direct film with Sandra Bullock expected to star after the latter had such a positive experience on Castle Rock's Miss Congeniality that she was eager to reteam with the company on another project.

 Reception

 Box office

-The film was released April 19, 2002 in the United States and Canada and grossed $9.3 million in 2,663 theaters its opening weekend, ranking #3 at the box office.
+The film was released April 19, 2002 in the United States and Canada and grossed $9.3 million in 2,663 theaters its opening weekend, ranking third at the box office behind fellow opener The Scorpion King ($36.1 million) and Changing Lanes ($11.1 million).
 The film grossed a total of $56,714,147 worldwide — $31,945,749 in the United States and Canada and $24,768,398 in other territories.